rudreshveerappaji/FortiGate-troubleshooting-scripts/README.md

 # FortiGate-login-with-SSH-and-collect-CLI-command-outputs

 ## Purpose
-FortiGate CLI output Collector - to assist with automated output collection for troubleshooting
+FortiGate CLI output Collector python script - to assist with automated output collection for troubleshooting

 CAUTION :
-* Create separate a separate dedicated account(username/password) for read-only purpose to use with this script, so that the script is enabled to collect read only outputs and not make any inadvertant changes to Fortigate configs.
+* Create a separate dedicated account(username/password) for read-only purpose to use with this script, so that the script is enabled to collect read only outputs and not make any inadvertant changes to Fortigate configs.
-* Review the script, test it in lab before it is used in production, this is not an official Fortinet script, only a hobby project.
+* Review the script, test it in a lab device before it is used in production, this is not an official Fortinet script, just a hobby project to illustrate the use case.

 Usage example:
   python3 fg_cli_collect.py --host 192.168.1.99 --username admin-read --commands cli-commands.txt --output output-file.txt